-Political Contributions
+Political Contributions and Activities

 Morgan Stanley does not make corporate contributions in the U.S. even when permitted to do so under applicable law.
-Officers and employees may not use Morgan Stanley resources for any political event or political contribution without prior approval from LCD and the Government Relations Department.
+Firm resources may not be used for any political event or political contribution without prior approval from LCD and the Government Relations Department.